Some links in this post may be affiliate links

 Aeoniums are closely related to Sempervivum which form mats of tufted, rounded leaves with pointed tips in rosettes and Echeveria which form a rosette of short, beautiful, tightly packed leaves on short stems and are covered with a white bloom, short hairs or a waxy coating.

-If you would like to add Aeoniums to your collection, you may purchase Aeoniums online from Etsy (Link to Etsy).
+If you would like to add Aeoniums to your collection, you may purchase them online from Etsy (Link to Etsy).

 Aeonium arboreum

-Aeoniums will flourish in bright light with at least 4-6 hours of direct sunlight, average warmth of 18-240C, moderate humidity of 50-55% and moderately moist, fertile, succulents potting soil coupled with monthly feeding during the growing season.
+To care for Aeoniums indoors, provide bright light with at least 4-6 hours of direct sunlight, average warmth of 18-240C, humidity of 50-55% and moderately moist, fertile, loose, well-draining potting soil coupled with monthly feeding during the growing season.

-Water Aeoniums thoroughly during the growing season while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Aeonium thoroughly in the growing season (late winter to spring) while allowing the top 2-3 inches of soil to dry out between waterings to maintain the soil moderately moist.
+Take care not to overwater to prevent yellowing, rotting and loss of the plant.

-Cut down on watering during the dormant season and maintain the soil barely moist as growth is minimal at this time.
+Cut down on watering in summer to early winter as they are dormant at this time.
+Keep the soil barely moist as growth is minimal at this time.

 Avoiding wetting the center of the rosette of leaves as it can lead to rotting.
 Water from the bottom instead.

-Use chlorine-free water that is at room temperature for watering to avoid plant shock as it can lead to reduced growth.
+Use chlorine-free water that is at room temperature for watering to avoid cold shock which can result in reduced growth.

 Aeoniums grow best in bright light with morning or late evening sunlight of at least 4-6 hours.
-They can also grow under a grow light where the natural light is inadequate.
+Keep the away from hot midday sunshine to prevent scorching.

 Average warmth between 18-240C during the growing season is the best temperature for Aeoniums.
-Keep the plant away from cold drafts as they can cause reduced growth.
+Keep the plant away from cold drafts as they can cause stunted growth.

 In frost prone climates, bring inside the container-grown Aeoniums growing outside as soon as the temperatures begin to dip, as these plants are not cold hardy.

-Feed Aeoniums every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer.
+Feed your Aeoniums every 3-4 weeks during the growing season with a balanced, water-soluble fertilizer to promote growth.
 Stop feeding during the dormancy stage to avoid fertilizer burn as growth is minimal at this time.

 Aeonium diplocyclum